opis/json-schema/1.x/php-validator.md

 # Validator object

-In order to validate your data with json schema, you first must create a validator object of type `\Opis\JsonSchema\IValidator`.
+In order to validate your data with json schema, you have to create a validator object of type `\Opis\JsonSchema\IValidator`.
 Since that is an interface, Opis Json Schema provides an implementation in class `\Opis\JsonSchema\Validator`, and this is what you will probably